Six Keys to Marketing Success for Dentists

 6. The right kind of offers are key to successful marketing

 Before there was an Internet, there was direct mail.
 Unlike many ad agencies, which operate on the idea of general brand exposure, direct mail marketing had to increase business, or the marketer would make no money.
-One of direct mail marketing maxims for success still has value in the Internet world: you have to have a good offer.
+One of the direct mail marketing maxims for success still has value in the Internet world: you have to have a good offer.

 All the best